Pablo Picasso, Francesca Woodman, Mary Ellen Mark, Georgia O’Keeffe, and more, are all showing in the UK throughout the year

 8 March – 9 September at London’s Tate Modern

 Known as “a pioneer of performance and video”, Joan Jonas has been creating groundbreaking artworks for five decades.
 This March, London’s Tate Modern will open the largest exhibition of her work ever held in the UK, with pieces ranging from the late 1960s and exploring themes such as climate change and extinction.
 Jonas will also take part in the annual BMW Tate Live Exhibition: Ten Days Six Nights programme, alongside Turner Prize winner Mark Leckey, and more (from 16 – 25 March).

 14 March – 5 August at London’s Tate Modern

-Georgia O’Keeffe, Imogen Cunningham, and Dennis Hopper will exhibit in Ashmolean’s America’s Cool Modernism from March.
+Georgia O’Keeffe, Imogen Cunningham, and Edward Hopper will exhibit in Ashmolean’s America’s Cool Modernism from March.
 Described as showcasing “significant examples of American art produced during the roaring 1920s and the depression-era 1930s”, for some works, it will be their first time landing on UK soil.

 23 March – 22 July 2018 at Oxford’s Ashmolean

 Jenny Saville heads to Edinburgh for the third installment of NOW, with works that will span 25 years of her career, dating from 1992 to 2017.
 The exhibition claims it “will demonstrate the scale and ambition of the artist’s practice, and her singular and dynamic approach to composition, gesture, materials, and subject matter”.